 The quickest way to receive this money is to make sure the IRS has your bank account information so they can use “direct deposit.”
-If you already gave them this information while filing taxes in 2019 or 2018, you don’t need to do anything extra.
+If you already gave them this information while filing taxes in 2020 or 2019, you do not need to do anything extra.

 Find more info here:

 When the IRS Will Send Your 2021 Payment:

 The first batch of payments of $1,400 will be sent by direct deposit, which some recipients started receiving as early as March 12, 2021.